Hundraw/colorfulBrain/README.md

 2. You can't restart the game after winning without press F5 key
 3. And MediaQueries are not developped
 ###### Developer side :
-1. the code is not commented.
+1. The code is not commented.
-2. it is developed only in procedural programming.
+2. It's developed only in procedural programming.
+3. It's a mess in the .css file